Review summary

 What makes this Dan Brown thriller stand out

-Brown’s blend of symbology, Renaissance art, and modern conspiracy theories gives the story a distinctive flavor that resonates with readers curious about hidden histories.
+A blend of symbology, Renaissance art, and religious intrigue that gives the story a distinctive puzzle box feel.

 Best moments for Robert Langdon fans